mhardcastle/ddf-pipeline/docs/manual.md

 ```
 to determine and correct for the per-direction offset from the
 PanSTARRS frame.
 This is particularly useful if you intend to do
 optical crossmatching or any form of mosaicing.
+Output images after
+shifting have names of the form
+`image_full_ampphase1m_shift.*.facetRestored.fit`

 ### restart